Vegan Chocolate Brownies

 One more thing to say

-Be careful not to over work the chocolate mix once the melted chocolate is added.
-If you do, the brownie loses some of it’s gloss and becomes too dry.
+Be careful not to overwork the chocolate mix once the melted chocolate is added.
+If you do, the brownie loses some of its gloss and becomes too dry.

-My tip is to thoroughly mix all the dry ingredients, explained in the recipe, then add the oil, vanilla essence and soy milk and mix that together to make sure that the dry ingredients all coated and it’s an even mixture.
+My tip is to thoroughly mix all the dry ingredients, explained in the recipe, then add the oil, vanilla essence and soy milk and mix that together to make sure that the dry ingredients are all thoroughly coated and it’s an even mixture.

-Next add the retained chocolate pieces and chopped nuts.
+Next, add the retained chocolate pieces and chopped nuts.

 THEN add the melted chocolate so you don’t over mix it.